M-Eng/M-Eng.github.io/_publications/sodeep.md

 ---
 header:
-  teaser: "beans-in-burger-teaser.png"
+  teaser: "sodeep-teaser.png"
-title: "Finding Beans in Burgers: Deep Semantic-Visual Embedding with Localization"
+title: "SoDeep: A Sorting Deep Net to Learn Ranking Loss Surrogates"
 collection: publications
-permalink: /publications/beans-in-burger
+permalink: /publications/sodeep
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
-date: 2018-06-18
+date: 2019-06-15
 venue: 'CVPR'
 # paperurl: 'http://academicpages.github.io/files/paper1.pdf'
 author: 'Engilberge, Martin and Chevallier, Louis and Pérez, Patrick and Cord, Matthieu'